-From a professional standpoint John Wade has hit rock bottom.
-His once promising political career is all but dead a mere six weeks after he was pretty much guaranteed to be elected as his party’s representative for the United States Senate.
+From a professional standpoint John Wade has hit rock bottom; his once promising political career is all but dead a mere six weeks after he was predicted to be elected as his party’s representative for the United States Senate.
 How could this happen?
 He had paid his dues and done everything right.
-He had gone to church once a week as per instructions, married a beautiful and charming woman named Kathleen, hired the best campaign manager money could buy and made his political platform truly about the people and built on making a difference.
+He had gone to church once a week as per instructions, married a beautiful and charming woman named Kathleen, hired the best campaign manager money could buy and made his political platform truly about the people, built on making a difference.
 No lip service, only truth and honesty.
 How could they desert him like this?

 “At times, too, John imagined loving himself.
 And never risking the loss of love.
 And winning forever the the love of some secret invisible audience – the people he might meet someday, the people he already met.
 Sometimes he did bad things just to be loved, and sometimes he hated himself for needing love so badly.”

+Like an around the world voyage, John had his whole life mapped out.
+He knew where he was going and what he was going to do when he got there.
+Through nurturing his talent for magic, John became a control freak and a master manipulator.
+As an adult he utilized these traits to secure a wife, fight for his country and was elected by the majority as a Lieutenant Governor.
+Everything was going according to plan.
 At the time of the novel John and Kathleen Wade are both in their late thirties and have known each other since college.
-They started a relationship essentially because John was a borderline stalker and wouldn’t leave her alone.
-Throughout their unique courtship that withstood John’s extended stay in Vietnam, they both seem to have reservations when it comes to trusting one another; but trust wasn’t an issue that would prevent them from going through with marriage.
+They started a relationship due in large part because of John’s borderline stalker behaviour and his inability to leave her alone.
+Throughout their unique courtship that withstood John’s extended stay in Vietnam, they both seemed to have reservations when it came to trusting one another; but trust wasn’t an issue that would prevent them from going through with the marriage.

 ” ‘You know, maybe I’m way off,’ she’d say, ‘but I get this creepy feeling.
 Like you’re always there.
 Always worming around inside me.’